ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

 > AAU I should be able to create job application for jobs that I anticipating applying for or have applied for.
 I should be able to keep track of the company name, the job title, and the status of the job application.
 Optionally I can add any notes I have about the job, and the URL to the job posting.

-Using @RESTful/Resourceful Routing Conventions , we find that to display a new.ejs view with a form for entering a new application, the proper route will be:
+Using [tktk link] @RESTful/Resourceful Routing Conventions, we find that to display a new.ejs view with a form for entering a new application, the proper route will be:

 ```plaintext
 GET /users/:userId/applications/new